Naval mine: Moored contact mines with plummet

 A special form of moored contact mines are those equipped with a plummet.
 When the mine is launched (1), the mine with the anchor floats first and the lead plummet sinks from it (2).
 In doing so, the plummet unwinds a wire, the deep line, which is used to set the depth of the mine below the water surface before it is launched (3).
 When the deep line has been unwound to a set length, the anchor is flooded and the mine is released from the anchor (4).
 The anchor begins to sink and the mooring cable unwinds until the plummet reaches the sea floor (5).
-Due to the decreasing tension on the deep line, the mooring cable is clamped.
-The anchor sinks further down to the bottom of the sea pulling the mine as deep below the water surface as the deep line has been unwound (6).
-Thus, even without knowing the exact depth, an exact depth of the mine below the water surface can be set, limited only by the maximum length of the mooring cable.
+Triggered by the decreasing tension on the deep line, the mooring cable is clamped.
+The anchor continues sinking down to the bottom of the sea, pulling the mine below the water surface to a depth equal to the length of the deep line (6).
+Thus, even without knowing the exact seafloor depth, an exact depth of the mine below the water surface can be set, limited only by the maximum length of the mooring cable.